Avik9/Sequitur-Algorithm/README.md

 manipulations used to build a set of rules incrementally while reading an input string (*i.e.* compression).

-For this assignment, we are going to represent everything in terms of linked lists of **symbols**.
+For this project, we are going to represent everything in terms of linked lists of **symbols**.
 Each symbol will be represented by an instance of the following C structure, which is defined in `sequitur.h`: